OttawaESS/client-ess-site/src/pages/events/engball.md

       - type: content_section
         content: >-
-         There’s no better way to welcome our new engineers than a week-long party with the best faculty on campus!
-This is a great week to get to know your peers, connect with the faculty, and learn more about what we do here at ESS.
+         This highly anticipated annual event is a great night for everyone.
+This is your chance to get dressed up and enjoy a fun night with friends, all while supporting a good cause!
+With food, drinks, dancing, raffles, and more, you don’t want to miss out on this great night!

       - type: content_section
         content: |-